Fragile X - What is fragile X - fragile X behaviors. Bright Tots - Information on child development - Autism information.

 Fragile X Syndrome is a genetic defect.
 It is the absence of a functional fragile X gene (FMR1) that shuts down the

-the syndrome will never learn normally, despite hours of therapy and rehabilitation.
-Fragile X syndrome is a hereditary
+syndrome will never learn normally, despite hours of therapy and rehabilitation.
+Fragile X syndrome is a hereditary disorder

-disorder which causes a wide range of mental impairment, from mild learning disabilities to severe mental retardation.
+which causes a wide range of mental impairment, from mild learning disabilities to severe mental retardation.
+Fragile X

-Fragile X syndrome is the leading hereditary cause of developmental disabilities.
-In addition to mental impairment,
+syndrome is the leading hereditary cause of developmental disabilities.
+In addition to mental impairment, fragile X syndrome

-the absence of a functional fragile X gene (FMR1) shuts off production of a special protein in the brain needed for
+absence of a functional fragile X gene (FMR1) shuts off production of a special protein in the brain needed for normal

-normal cognitive development.
-Cognitive development is defined as thinking, problem solving, concept understanding,
+cognitive development.
+Cognitive development is defined as thinking, problem solving, concept understanding, information

-information processing and overall intelligence.
-Without this protein, children with the syndrome will never learn
+processing and overall intelligence.
+Without this protein, children with the syndrome will never learn normally, despite hours

-4000 to 6000 females.
-The carrier, usually a transmitting male, passes the pre-mutation gene (FMR1) to all their
+6000 females.
+The carrier, usually a transmitting male, passes the pre-mutation gene (FMR1) to all their daughters, but none

 Some of these children may have certain facial features which include everted ears and elongated faces.
 Behaviors may

-sensitivity to sound or light, and poor eye contact.
-About 90% of boys with fragile X syndrome are reported to have
+to sound or light, and poor eye contact.
+About 90% of boys with fragile X syndrome are reported to have some type of

-some type of sensory defensiveness.
+sensory defensiveness.
 Tantrums may be a result of anxiety and a feeling of being overwhelmed.
-Crowds
+Crowds and new situations

 Like many developmental disorders such as autism, Fragile X syndrome include all ranges of impairment from profound